icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 - [select](https://github.com/z-shell/zsh-select) - Multi-term searched selection list with approximate matching and uniq mode.
 - [send](https://github.com/robertzk/send.zsh) - Single command to `git add`, `git commit`, and `git push` for much faster `git` workflow.
 - [sensei-git](https://github.com/aswitalski/oh-my-zsh-sensei-git-plugin) - Adds many `git` aliases and helper shell functions.
+- [senv](https://github.com/joepvd/senv) - Report presence of sensitive environment variables in the prompt
 - [session-sauce](https://github.com/ChrisPenner/session-sauce) - An [fzf](https://github.com/junegunn/fzf) interface for tmux session creation and management for all your projects.
 - [setenv](https://github.com/kalpakrg/setenv) - Runs a script when you change directories.
 - [shelf](https://github.com/ecmma/shelf) -Utility which can be used to bookmark and access directly any file using mnemonics.